1997 Bethel Regional High School shooting: Aftermath

 Following his arrest, Ramsey claimed he did not understand his actions would kill anyone.
 His trial was delayed as prosecutors discussed whether Ramsey should be tried as a juvenile or as an adult.
 Prosecutors decided to try Ramsey as an adult in Anchorage.
 On December 2, 1998, Ramsey was found guilty of two counts of first-degree murder, three counts of first-degree attempted murder, and fifteen counts of third-degree assault.
 Judge Mark Isaac Wood sentenced him to 210 years in prison.
 On appeal, his sentence was reduced to two 99-year prison sentences.
 He was initially imprisoned at the Spring Creek Correctional Center in Seward before being moved to the Wildwood Correctional Complex around 2017.
-He will be eligible for parole in 2066, when he is 85 years old.
+He will be eligible for parole in 2066 when he is 85 years old.

+Within the first 3 years of being a convict in prison, Ramsey gambled with another prisoner and won, after which the other prisoner owed Ramsey four candy bars.
+When the prisoner refused to pay his debt, Ramsey filled a sock with batteries and attacked the prisoner with it, which led to Ramsey being sent to Solitary confinement for a period of 6 months.

-On February 15, 2006, Ramsey participated in an interview with Anderson Cooper titled In the Mind of a Killer, in which his father Don Ramsey blamed the video game Doom for the shooting.
+On February 15, 2006, Ramsey participated in an interview with Anderson Cooper titled In the Mind of a Killer, in which his father, Don Ramsey, blamed the video game Doom for the shooting.
 His crime was also profiled on the Court TV series Anatomy of a Crime.
 Ramsey's actions were also covered in the program Kids Who Kill which also featured interviews with Ramsey.